rikhuijzer/phd-thesis/chapters/acknowledgements.typ

 It has been a great pleasure to work with you.

 This thesis would not have been possible without the support of the Korps Commandotroepen.
-I will keep this short out of respect for the privacy of the special forces, but let me say this:
 The people that I have met made me feel confident that our country's defense is in good hands.
 A special thanks goes to the members of the Human Performance Team.
-Each time I visited the organization, you, Koen, Age, and Wayne made sure that everything was arranged.
+Each time I visited the organization, you, Koen, Age, Wayne, and others made sure that everything was arranged.
 Next, you asked me about the research and gave useful and practical feedback.
 This has been extremely helpful to keep me on track.
 Without you, the research would probably have ended up in something that looked great in theory but didn't work in practice.